stockmouton/stockmouton.github.io/articles/hyperinflation.md

 > - [US PCEPI](https://fred.stlouisfed.org/series/PCE)

 ### What creates inflation?
-Why price of things change by the way?
+Why price of things change?
 Before going any further, it is really important to understand that **nobody** understand what creates inflation.
 We have yet to find a strong causal relationship for it, nainly because they are so much factors that impact something's price.

-To glance at it quickly, there 3 forces basically:
+To glance at it quickly, there are 5 obvious forces:

 - Cost of borrowing: all the price one has to pay to borrow money (interest rates).
-It is usually needed for investment to start producing a thing (or scaling it).
+It is usually needed for investment to start producing anything (or scaling its production).
-- Cost of production: all the cost one must pay to make thing real: labour wages, raw materials cost, etc.)
+- Cost of production: all the cost one must pay to make the thing real: labour wages, raw materials cost, etc.
-- Cost of distribution: all the cost one must pay to bring the product to the people and make the people aware of it: delivery cost, marketing, communication, etc.)
+- Cost of distribution: all the cost one must pay to bring the product to the people and make the people aware of it: delivery cost, marketing, communication, etc.
 - Other costs like insurance etc.
-- Finally, supply and demand: how much people want that thing compared to how many one can be produced.
+- Finally, supply and demand: how much people want that thing compared to how many one of that thing be produced.

 Price changes because one of those factors is impacted.
+Tax cuts or hikes can raises or lowers cost of production and distribution.
+Risk can increase which increase insurance cost, etc.

+For supply and demands, it is even more complex.
 A sudden high demand would lead to what we call a demand-pool effect, increasing prices.
-A drop of supply would lead to the same outcome (called a cost-push).
-Tax cuts or hikes can raises or lowers cost of production and distribution.
-Insurance risk can increase, etc.
+A sudden drop of supply would lead to the same outcome (called a cost-push).
+But anything in between with an increase/decrease of demands could perfectly be met by an increase/decrease of supply instead of price increase/decrease: Producers can adapt to the market.

-Of course, Inflation is a major force because it can increase all the cost at the same time.
-Even demand as people expect inflation to keep rising and would rather buy now than later.
+> sidenote: I'm not even talking about how humans can be cretive just like with luxury products where their rarity is articificially maintained by luxury brands.

->sidenote: I'm not talking about money supply as a cause for inflation on purpose.
-All studies on this belief debunk it.
-At most, money supply impact inflation on the long term but never in short term.
+All things being equal, I want to highlight the fact that increasing money supply is **not** a cause of inflation.
+This belief debunked by experience many times.
+At most, increasing the money supply can impact inflation on the long term but never in short term.
+Inflation is much more linked to the other factors.

 > Do the work:
 >